 When you get into a car accident, factors like who was at fault and the insurance companies involved determine how much you get paid for your vehicle’s damages.
 If your vehicle is declared a total loss, or totaled, you may not receive appropriate compensation for the loss of your vehicle.
-McMahan Law Firm, offering assistance to those in Chattanooga and Knoxville, Tennessee, can provide an experienced car accident attorney to help you receive a fair amount of vehicle coverage from your insurance company.
+McMahan Law Firm, offering assistance to those in Chattanooga, Tennessee, can provide an experienced car accident attorney to help you receive a fair amount of vehicle coverage from your insurance company.

 Who Pays for the Damage?